• General Questions

 Related Pages: The Spark, 3D Printer, Sewing Machine, Die Cutting, Large Format Printing, Fremont Library

-Anyone with a library card, a signed waiver, and a reservation can use the equipment.
+Anyone with a Library Card, a signed waiver, and a reservation can use the equipment.
 The Spark is open to all experience levels—beginners are welcome.

 Youth under 18 need a parent or guardian to sign the waiver.
 Some equipment has age limits for supervision—check the equipment pages for details.